MingSun-Tse/Collaborative-Distillation/README.md

+The code is being prepared, which will be updated soon.
+(04/11/2020)

 # Collaborative-Distillation
 Official PyTorch code for our CVPR-20 paper "Collaborative Distillation for Ultra-Resolution Universal Style Transfer".
 > TL'DR: We propose a new knowledge distillation method to reduce CNN filters, realizing the ultra-resolution universal style transfer on a single 12GB GPU.
 <center><img src="UHD_stylized.jpg" width="1000" hspace="10"></center>

 ## Environment
 - python==3.5